BitcoinQnA/Bitcoiner.Guide/blixt.md

   <img src="/assets/img/blixt10.png" class="responsive" style="max-width: 100%; height: auto;" />
 </p>

-### Using Keysend

-To receive a Keysend payment, you don't need to do anything, as Blixt will accept any Keysend payment that is sent to your node's public key or alias.
-You will see the incoming payment in your transaction log as soon as it is received by Blixt.

 ***

 ## Backups

 Your 24-word seed phrase is the most important thing to backup your wallet.
 However, the seed alone isn't enough to backup your Lightning channels.
 Lightning channel states aren't stored on the blockchain, they are kept on your device.
 If you lose your device or uninstall the app without backing up your channels, you put yourself more at risk of loss of funds.

 To prevent this from happening, Blixt offers two ways to backup your channels: Google Drive or iCloud backup and Static Channel Backup (SCB) file.

+**Note** - Restoring channels always results in a force closure and is best used as a final measure, for example in a scenario where you have lost access to your phone.

 ### Google Drive / iCloud Backups